DataScienceUB/DeepLearningMaster20192020/README.md

 + Calculus, Linear Algebra, Optimization: You should be comfortable taking derivatives and understanding matrix vector operations and notation.
 + Basic Probability and Statistics.
 + Foundations of Machine Learning

+## Grading

+Assignment #1: 30%
+Assignment #2: 30%
+Assignment #3: 40%

+Study groups are allowed but we expect students to understand and complete their own assignments and to hand in one assignment per student.

 ## Course Agenda
 <ol type="1">